-The URL can link to a published report or a web page.
+URL.
 The web page inside the frame is displayed from the top left down.

 The rendered CREPORTFRAME will be the width of the cell (or merged cells) containing the CREPORTFRAME at the time of publish.

-The height is determined by the height argument.
+The height is determined by the

-This formula is not supported when sending a report to PDF
+This formula is not supported when sending a report to PDF.

 CREPORTFRAME (URL, Name, Scrollable, Height, Style, Arg1…Arg20)

-The url of the page to be called into the body of the in-line frame (iFrame)
+The URL of the page to be called into the body of the in-line frame (iFrame).

 The name given to the iFrame on the report.
 This name can be used in conjunction with CHYPERLINK to target a CREPORTFRAME for update without refreshing the entire contents of the page on which the CREPORTFRAME resides.

 Determines if scroll bars will appear in the CREPORTFRAME where the called URL exceeds the size of the iFrame.
-Valid entries values are “Yes” or “No” or “Auto”

-Any addition css styling you want to add to your iframe
+Any addition CSS styling you want to add to your iFrame.

 URL arguments or Member Unique ID’s of dimension slicers.
-For example, this could hide the toolbar in reports by setting Arg1 to “ht=true”
+For example, this could hide the toolbar in reports by setting

 To call a report, or part of a report into the body of another report.
 This is useful to combine reports into linked or guided analytics, or incorporate other pages available from the web.
 When called from a menu page, the CREPORTFRAME can provide a live preview of a called report.